Phoenix Suns Hire Utah Jazz Assistant Coach Igor Kokoskov — May Target Luka Doncic In NBA Draft

 Luka Doncic is already regarded as one of the top draft prospects, therefore his status as a top-5 pick may already be solidified.
 Because of this, Doncic made what many will deem a wise career move.

 According to the Sporting News, Doncic will not workout for any team prior to the NBA Draft.
-If the Phoenix Suns do not lose any ground in the upcoming NBA Draft lottery they will have the No. 1 overall pick.
+If the Phoenix Suns do not lose any ground in the upcoming NBA Draft lottery, they will have the No. 1 overall pick.
 The worst draft pick the Suns could have is No. 4.

 That puts the Phoenix Suns in a prime position to take one of the top prospects.
 However, the Suns hiring of Igor Kokoskov gives them a coach with inside knowledge of Luka Doncic’s game.

 Understanding of Luka Doncic’s maturity as a basketball player is something that Igor Kokoskov knows plenty about.
 That will help the Phoenix Suns going forward as they continue to rebuild their franchise.
-The coach is officially in place for the Suns.
+The coach will soon be officially in place for the Suns.
 Fairly soon the Suns hope that the next star is there as well.